microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaTrustFrameworkPolicy.md

 This example removes the specified trust framework policy.

-- `-Id` Parameter specifies unique identifier for a trust framework policy.
+- `-Id` parameter specifies unique identifier for a trust framework policy.

 ## Parameters